Methods' Summary

 Logo

-The Europe Sustainable Development Report 2023/24 is the fifth edition of our independent quantitative report on the progress of the European Union and its member states towards Sustainable Development Goals (SDGs).
-The report was prepared by teams of independent experts at the Sustainable Development Solutions Network (SDSN) and SDSN Europe.
+The Europe Sustainable Development Report 2025 is the sixth edition of our independent quantitative report on the progress of the European Union and its member states towards Sustainable Development Goals (SDGs).
+The report was prepared by teams of independent experts at the Sustainable Development Solutions Network (SDSN).

 Sign up to our newsletter